BIG DATA ANALYTICS

 To work on large volumes of data, analytics requires a performance environment with machines and software tools dedicated to predictive analysis, and upstream, to data mining, text mining, organizing and optimizing data, etc. These tools previously used separately have been increasingly integrated into single dedicated environments, making possible the processing of large enterprise data volumes.
 Predictive analytics on these data will help identify trends and models that the company are always in need of in order to make better decisions.

 In order for the analysis to be relevant, it should address a number of challenges.
 The first two challenges are the large data sets associated with the heterogeneity of data available in different formats within the company.
 We must therefore have the necessary platforms to integrate these large data, regardless of their formats.

 Another challenge is to overcome the inevitable silos in which are confined business data in a company that for example has many subsidiaries, services and systems.
 We must therefore strive to “flatten the data” and find the different links between them so as to establish a global, coherent and interconnected data set.

 Growing Use of Big Data

 Technologies are increasingly contributing to shape companies, eliminating data silos and improving data analysis.
 Commpanies can detect an emerging trend on a market and anticipate a strong demand for a certain type of product (analysis of messages on social networks and forums, for example).
-Big data technologies can help government agencies, for example, to prevent and fight against the risk of epidemics, fire, theft, or against the development of a disease by further analysis of the genome of a person, etc..
+These technologies can help government agencies, for example, to prevent and fight against the risk of epidemics, fire, theft, or against the development of a disease by further analysis of the genome of a person, etc..